codedx/codedx-kubernetes/README.md

 If you are migrating from a Code Dx system created by the Code Dx Installer to a Code Dx Kubernetes deployment, follow the [data migration steps](./setup/core/docs/config/migrate-data.md) to move your data to Kubernetes.

-## Code Dx Backup

-Follow the [Code Dx Kubernetes Backup & Restore](./setup/core/docs/config/backup-restore.md) procedure to create a Code Dx backup schedule and test a Code Dx restore.

 ## Upgrading

 If you want the option of recovering from a failed upgrade by rolling back to a known good state, start a Code Dx backup and wait for it to finish before beginning an upgrade.

 >Note: When using Velero Storage Provider Plugins, volume snapshots may complete after your Velero backup reports a completed status, so wait for snapshots to finish before proceeding.

-You can start a Velero backup using the schedule you created with the set-backup.ps1 script.
+You can start a Velero backup using the schedule you created.
 If you have not yet configured your Code Dx backup, refer to the [Code Dx Kubernetes Backup & Restore](./setup/core/docs/config/backup-restore.md) document for configuration details.
 For example, if the name of your Velero schedule is `codedx-schedule`, you can start a backup with this command:

 ```
 velero backup create --from-schedule codedx-schedule